 Anxiety disorders are the most common type of psychiatric illness, yet researchers know very little about factors associated with recovery.

-In a recent study published in the Journal of Affective Disorders, researchers tested more than 2,000 Canadians with a history of a generalized anxiety disorder (GAD).
+In a new study from the University of Toronto, researchers tested more than 2,000 Canadians with a history of generalized anxiety disorder (GAD).

-They found that 72% of Canadians with a history of GAD have been free of the mental health condition for at least one year.
+They find that 72% of Canadians with a history of GAD have been free of mental health conditions for at least one year.

 The definition of excellent mental health sets a very high bar.